moukoublen/pick/README.md

 1. Modular approach regarding the converter, traverser and selector format
 2. Best effort performance using `reflect` as last resort.
-3. Best effort convert aiming to convert and convert between types as much as possible.
+3. Best effort convert aiming to cast and convert between types as much as possible.

 ## Install